Young Kindergarten FAQ

 Yes, they will have increased time to socialize with their peers in a less-structured setting.

-Will my child have rest opportunities?
+Will my child have breaks and opportunities to recharge?

 What will transportation look like for my child?

-Updated March 2023
+Updated March 2024